zerkz/mcp/README.md

    - List all my orgs.
    - Which are my active scratch orgs?
    - Show me all the accounts in the org with alias my-org.
-   - Add a new account with the name "Exciting Account".
-Then list all the accounts again.
    - Deploy everything in my project to the org with alias my-org.

 1. To manage the Salesforce MCP server, such as stopping or restarting it or viewing its configuration, run the **MCP: List Servers** command, click `salesforce`, then click the appropriate option.

-Pretty nifty, huh.

 ## Configure Orgs and Toolsets